 Richard Polsky is also the author of The Art Prophets, which includes a chapter on “Street Art,” that features Jean Michel-Basquiat and Keith Haring.
 He has written about the financial aspects of each artist’s market in The Art Market Guide series.

 Mr. Polsky got his start in the art world in 1978, as a gallery director, and eventually opened his own space, Acme Art, in 1984.
 Besides mounting a Warhol show, the gallery presented solo exhibitions of Ed Ruscha, Joseph Cornell, and the Outsider artist Bill Traylor.
 In 1988, he became a private art dealer — which he remains to this day.

 Richard Polsky Art Authentication has been featured in over 200 international online publications and media outlets including: Time, Rolling Stone, The Smithsonian, The Guardian, The London Times, USA Today, the BBC, CNN, Fox News, etc.

-Among our clients is the fine art platform Artsy, which hired us to keep their website free of fakes and forgeries.
+Among our clients are the fine art platforms MyArtBroker and Artsy, which hired us to keep their website free of fakes and forgeries.

 NPR INTERVIEW WITH RICHARD POLSKY

 Listen to the interview here.

 RICHARD POLSKY APPEARANCE ON A&E CHANNEL’S “What’s It Worth?”